bytefish/bytefish.de/blog/aspnetcore_rebac.md

 }
 ```

-In the Controller we can then pass the `ApplicationErrorHandler` to the Constructor and use it to
+In the Controllers we then pass the `ApplicationErrorHandler` to the Constructor and can use it to handle an
-handle an invalid `ModelState` and any `Exception`, that's being thrown.
+invalid `ModelState` and handle any `Exception`, that's being thrown.

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.